zack6yuan/zack6yuan/README.md

 # 💫 About Me:
-I'm currently building my portfolio to pursue a career as a FullStack Web Developer.
+I'm currently building my portfolio to pursue a career as a Full-Stack Web Developer.

 ## 🌐 Socials: